puli/docs.puli.io/getting-started.rst

 .. note::

-    If you are developing a reusable Composer package, you should not create the repository yourself.
-Instead, let the application that uses your package pass the repository to your classes.
+    If you are developing a reusable Composer package, you should not create the repository and the discovery yourself.
+Instead, let the application that uses your package pass them to your classes.

 Directory Layout Recommendation
 -------------------------------